Rio Ferdinand Took Alcohol To Suppress His Guilt Over Wife’s Death

 Rio Ferdinand took alcohol to suppress his guilt over wife’s death.
 In a documentary film by BBC, he revealed that he had never felt such helplessness and pain in dealing with the loss of a loved one.
 Rio Ferdinand took alcohol to suppress his guilt over wife’s death, aged 34.
-The unbearable sadness made him want to take his own life but seeing his children he shared with her made him think, otherwise.
+The unbearable sadness made him want to take his own life but seeing his children he shared with her made him think otherwise.

 Being a dad and a mom!
 Rio Ferdinand bares it all in this tearful interview

 The former England and Manchester United star can’t help breaking down in tears during the filming of his documentary film for BBC.
 Rio Ferdinand took alcohol to get through the grief of losing a loved one.
 His significant half lost her battle with breast cancer in March 2015 at London’s Royal Marsden hospital.
-Along with the documentary, Rio Ferdinand also shared how he felt about single parenting to their three children: Lorenz, 10, Tate, eight, and Tia, five.
+Along with the documentary, Rio Ferdinand also shared how he felt about single parenting to their three children: Lorenz, 10, Tate, 8, and Tia, 5.

 Admitting that the struggle was real (no pun intended), Rio Ferdinand that he had to self-medicate himself with drinking after the sudden realization that his partner is never coming back.
-Rio Ferdinand took alcohol as his way of coping up with her death and dealing with the guilt that it should just be him who should have died and not her.
+Rio Ferdinand took alcohol as his way of coping up with her death and dealing with the guilt that it should be him who died and not her.

 “At the beginning I was drinking a lot at night time.
 We have a lady lucky enough who lives with us, she would go to bed and I’d come back down in the middle of the night and probably drink a lot for the first three or four months.
 But I would get up and do the school run and stuff,” the sports star told Radio Times.

-Aside from the drinking, he tensely explained that his wife’s death had made him into a person who can understand someone suffering from depression and calling that kind of thinking as “dark places”.
+Aside from the drinking, he tensely explained that his wife’s death had made him into a person who can understand someone suffering from depression and calling that kind of thinking as “dark places.”
 The sports star added that he was grateful for the persons who were there for him following his wife’s death.
 And that the companionship and support he received contributed to his drive to do his best in taking care of the kids.

 Furthermore, the 38-year-old football player said in the upcoming documentary that having kids inspired him to “get up and do things and try to make things work.”